Subscribe

 Convenient Engagement

-The concept of convenient engagement is a basic one: The easier you make it for customers to engage with your brand, the better.
+The concept of convenient customer engagement is a basic one: The easier you make it for customers to engage with your brand, the better.
 You need to make it as simple as possible for customers to get the services or products they need.

 There are limitless possibilities for putting this concept into practice.
 Ensuring a seamless checkout process, providing multiple payment options, and giving customers easy access to their purchase history are great places to start.